Skip to main content

 Limitations

-• The getOffsetFromDates function currently only returns differences in days, regardless of the actual time span between dates.
+The current implementation always returns differences in days, regardless of the actual time span.
+The unit property is always 'day'.